 During Fiscal Year 2018 the Board of Trustees and the Office of the Governor approved the Special Obligation Student Fee Revenue Bonds Fifth Supplemental Indenture which authorized \$185,000,000 for the UCONN 2000 Project "Intramural, Recreational and Intercollegiate Facilities" ("IRIF").
-Of this authorization \$152,000,000 was used in the SO-SFR 2018 new money bond issue (most of which funded the new Student Recreation Facility on the Storrs Campus and the remainder to stadia and infrastructure IRIF uses), and \$33,000,000 remains unissued as of June 30, 2021.
-Accordingly, the University could issue bonds with this remaining authorization in the future providing that there is financial self-sufficiency capacity and aggregate pledged revenues sufficient to meet requirements of the Special Obligation Indenture.
+Of this authorization \$152,000,000 was used in the SO-SFR 2018 new money bond issue (most of which funded the new Student Recreation Facility on the Storrs Campus and the remainder to stadia and infrastructure), and \$33,000,000 remains unissued as of December 31,

+2021.
+Accordingly, the University could issue bonds with this remaining authorization in the future providing that there is financial self-sufficiency capacity and aggregate pledged revenues sufficient to meet requirements of the Special Obligation Master Indenture.
+Additionally, should financial market conditions warrant, the University might refund certain outstanding SO-SFR bonds during Fall 2022 to provide debt service savings.